sminnaar/Matcha/README.md

 The following is a breakdown of the file and folder stucture of our project, summarised for brevity.
 A brief explanation of the file or folders functionaliy is given.
 ```
 matcha/
-├── app -> Contains all front-end source code as a ReactJS app.
+├── app -> Contains all front-end application source code as a ReactJS app.
-│   ├── package.json -> contains dependency and project information
+│   ├── package.json -> Contains dependency and project information
-│   ├── src
+│   ├── src -> Contains primary ReactJS code.
-│   │   ├── App.css
+│   │   ├── App.css -> Global application styling definitions
-│   │   ├── App.js
+│   │   ├── App.js -> Main ReactJS application definitions for all functionality
-│   │   ├── components
+│   │   ├── components -> Contains React component defintions for each piece of functionality
-│   │   │   ├── chat
+│   │   │   ├── chat -> An example component
-│   │   │   │   ├── chat.css
+│   │   │   │   ├── chat.css -> Optional CSS styling
-│   │   │   │   └── index.js
+│   │   │   │   └── index.js -> Contains all component functionality as a React Class component
-│   │   │   ├── generic
-│   │   │   │   └── title
-│   │   │   │       ├── index.js
-│   │   │   │       └── title.css
-│   │   ├── index.js
+│   │   ├── index.js -> The entry point to the React app which handles library includes and app configuration
 │   │   └── validation
-│   │       └── validation.js
+│   │       └── validation.js -> Contains JavaScript validation class for general front-end validation
-├── README.md
-└── server
+└── server -> Contains all back-end application source code as a Node/Express server
-    ├── databaseSetup.js
+    ├── databaseSetup.js -> Contains database credentials and Postgres connection functionality
-    ├── index.js
+    ├── index.js -> Contains primary server definitions for all libraries, routes and configurations
-    ├── package.json
+    ├── package.json -> Contains dependency and project information
-    ├── sample.env
-    ├── sql
+    ├── sql -> Contains all SQL queries, separated by functionality
-    │   ├── users
+    │   ├── users -> As an example:
-    │   │   ├── create.sql
+    │   │   ├── create.sql -> Contains the query used to create a new user
-    |   │   ├── authenticate.sql
+    |   │   ├── authenticate.sql -> Contains the query used to check user login credentials
     │   │   └── validate
-    │   │      ├── email.sql
-    │   │      └── username.sql
+    │   │      └── username.sql -> Contains the query used to check if the username exists
     └── validation
-        └── validation.js
+        └── validation.js -> Contains JavaScript validation class for all general back-end validation
 ```

 ## Testing
 [Marking sheet linked here](https://github.com/tcajee/camagru/blob/master/camagru.pdf)

 ### Summarised testing points
-1.Launch web server
+- Launch web server
-2.Create an account
+- Create an account
-3.Login
+- Login
-4.Edit extended profile
+- Edit extended profile
-5.View profile proposals
+- View profile proposals
-6.Research /filter
-7.geolocation
+- Searching / filtering
+- Geolocation
-8.Popularity rating
+- Popularity rating
-9.Notifications
-10.Consultations?(see who view/liked profile)
+- Notifications
+- Profile views/likes
-11.View profile
+- View user profile
+- Unlike user
-12.unlike user
+- Block user
-13.block
-14.chat
+- User chat

 ### Expected testing outcomes
-1.You should be able to access my Matcha from the web browser by navigation to localhost:3000.
+- You should be able to access Matcha from the web browser by navigation to `localhost:3000`.
-2.You should receive an email with a verification link asking you to verify your account.
+- You should receive an email with a verification link asking you to verify your account.
-3.You should be able to login with the account you just created.
+- You should be able to login with the account you just created.
-4.Should be able to edit your extended profile.
+- You Should be able to edit your extended profile.
-5. When navigating to the search bar should be able to see a list of users which … 6.You should be able to filter through matches.
+- When navigating to the search bar should be able to see a list of users
+- You should be able to filter through matches.
-7.You should be able to add your geolocation.
+- You should be able to access the user geolocation.
-8.A person’s popularity rating should increase when you … 9.You should be able to receive notifications when another user has viewed your profile.
+- A user popularity rating should increase when you like
+- You should be able to receive notifications when another user has viewed your profile.
-10. You should be able to see who has liked or viewed your profile 11.You should be able to view a user’s profile.
+- You should be able to see who has liked or viewed your profile
+- You should be able to view a user’s profile.
-12.You should be able to unlike a user( this means you can’t chat with them) 13.You should be able to block a user and no longer have them on recommended list or chat with them.
+- You should be able to unlike a user( this means you can’t chat with them)
+- You should be able to block a user and no longer have them on recommended list or chat with them.
-14.You should be able to chat with a user if and only if you both like each other.
+- You should be able to chat with a user if and only if you both like each other.